swizzin/docs.swizzin.ltd/docs/applications/rtorrent.md

 ## Troubleshooting

 ::: tip
 You can always also try the [general troubleshooting tips written in our guide](/guides/troubleshooting).
-They might or might not apply, but asking these questions can often make you understand what is under the hood better.
+They might or might not apply, but asking these questions can often make you understand what is under the hood better and help you find what needs to be fixed.
+It's always worth a shot!
 :::

 Please remember: `rtorrent` and `r`**`u`**`torrent` are two _very_ different things.